zsun9/mmbforecastdoc/docs/forecast.md

 The forecasts are stored in `t.output.forecast.gdp` for real GDP growth (and `t.output.forecast.inflation` for inflation).
 The first element of this array is the actual data dated one period before the current quarter.
 The second element is the nowcast, which are saved in different places in `oo_`:

-- In Scenario one, it is calculated by Dynare and can be retreived as the first observation of the forecasted series
+- In Scenario one, it is calculated by Dynare and can be retrieved as the first observation of the forecasted series
-- In Scenario two and four, it is provided by the Survey of Professional Forecasters and can be retreived as the last observation of the smoothed series.
+- In Scenario two and four, it is provided by the Survey of Professional Forecasters and can be retrieved as the last observation of the smoothed series.
-- In Scneario three, it is calculated dy Dynare and can be retreived as the last observation of the smoothed series.
+- In Scneario three, it is calculated dy Dynare and can be retrieved as the last observation of the smoothed series.

 !!!Note
 	MH draws will be deleted after the estimation due to their enormous size.